SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon_DAW88.md

 ## About

-The Axon DAW88 driver makes it possible to monitor and control a selected card.
+The Axon DAW88 connector makes it possible to monitor and control a selected card.
 The preferred settings can be set for each channel of this card.

 ## Installation and configuration

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP CONNECTION**: